 Intune Admins can deregister a single device or multiple devices from the Windows Autopatch service.
 If you don’t want a device to be patched by Autopatch service, you can deregister and exclude it completely from patching.

 Windows Autopatch is a cloud service that automates Windows, Microsoft 365 Apps for enterprise, Microsoft Edge, and Microsoft Teams updates to improve security and productivity across your organization.

-The steps covered in this guide applies only if you have set up Windows Autopatch service and enrolled the devices into the service.
-Using the Device actions in Window Autopatch, you can deregister a device easily.
+The steps covered in this guide apply only if you have set up Windows Autopatch service and enrolled the devices into the service.
+Using the Device actions in Window Autopatch, you can exclude a device from Windows Autopatch.

 When you implement Windows Autopatch in your setup and enroll multiple Windows devices into the services, you may want to include or exclude devices.
 To exclude any device from the Windows Autopatch service, you must first deregister the device.

 How to Deregister Devices from Windows Autopatch Service